apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

     this message will expire on Tue Jun 21 17:02:28 EDT 2011 ^@

+### Subscription Flow Control

+You can add a `credit` header to the `SUBSCRIBE` frame to control the flow of messages delivered to the client.
+Each subscription maintains 2 credit windows which allows you to control the flow of messages either based on number of messages sent or total number of content bytes delivered to the client.
+The content bytes are the body of the frame which is usually also set on the `content-length` header.
+If either of the two credit windows have a positive value, the server will deliver messages to the client.

+The `credit` header value is expected to use the `count[,size[,auto]]` syntax where:

+ * count: initial setting of the credit window tracking the remaining number of messages that can be sent.
+ * size: initial setting of the credit window tracking the remaining number of content bytes that can be sent.
+ * auto: `true` or `false` controls if the credit windows will be automatically incremented.

+The `credit` header defaults to `1,65536,true`.
+The `size`, and `auto` parts are optional, and if not specified the default values are used.
+This default setting allows you to receive both the case of:

+ * many small messages before needing an ack
+ * at least 1 big (larger than 65536 bytes) message before needing.

+As messages are sent from the server to the client, the credit windows are reduced by the corresponding amount.
+If the `auto` option is true, then when the client send `ACK` frames to the server, the credit windows are incremented by the number of messages and content sizes corresponding to the messages that were acknowledged.

+Example:

+    SUBSCRIBE
+    id:mysub
+    destination:/queue/foo
+    credit:5,0

+    ^@

+The above example would cause the subscription to only receive at most 5 messages if the client is not sending any `ACK` messages back to the server.

+If the `auto` option is set to `false`, then the credit windows are only increased when the server receives `ACK` frames which contain a `credit` header.
+The header value is expected to use the `count[,size]` syntax.
+If `size` is specified, it defaults to 0.

+Example:

+    SUBSCRIBE
+    id:mysub
+    destination:/queue/foo
+    credit:1,0,false

+    ^@
+    ACK
+    id:mysub
+    message-id:id-52321
+    credit:1,1204

+    ^@

+You can also use the `ACK` frame to increase the credit windows sizes without needing to acknowledge as message.
+To do this, don't include the `message-id` header in the `ACK` frame.
+Example:

+    ACK
+    id:mysub
+    credit:3

+    ^@

 ### Topic Durable Subscriptions

 A durable subscription is a queue which is subscribed to a topic so that